 With manual targeting campaigns, you can choose from two subtypes:

 - Keyword targeting: exactly how it sounds.
 You choose the keywords you want to target for your campaign.
-Example: you are selling fishing lures, so you target keywords such as “fishing lure”, “lure for fishing”, “fishing accessories”, etc.
+For example: you are selling fishing lures, so you target keywords such as “fishing lure”, “lure for fishing”, “fishing accessories”, etc.

 - Product targeting: with this ad type, you can target your competitors’ listings instead of keywords.
 Using fishing lures as an example again, you can target your competitors’ ASINs, so your ads appear on their listing under the “Products related to this item” section, as shown above.

 Note: You can run both keyword targeting and product targeting campaigns at the same time.
 You’ll just need to set them up separately.

 - You do not need to be brand-registered, but you must have a professional Amazon seller account or be a Vendor.
 You cannot advertise products with an individual seller account